 Tobacco or cigar beetles can quickly turn a premium cigar collection into a worthless pile of stogies.
 Keeping your cigars in a basic humidor will ensure that no bugs can munch on your pride and joy.

 Furthermore, the humidor passes the perfect amount of cool air and warm air to prevent mold from growing on your cigars.
 Warm air holds more moisture, and the excess moisture could potentially rot your cigars.

+A unique cigar punch cut is a step apart from many cigar smokers.
 Since the humidor keeps the relative humidity at a suitable level, it keeps the cigars moist and retains the essential oils that deliver the outstanding flavor and cigar odors.
 The longer you keep them in the storage container, the better.